 First Pokémon: You can always find Stunky in random encounters at North Lake Miloch.
 Keep an eye out for Oddish, Gastly, Budew, and Roselia as they can be found throughout the Wild Area.
 Finally, Den 29/86 at East Lake Axewell will always spawn Poison Pokemon for Max Raid Battles.

 Weaknesses Covered?
 Yes, and it’s taken care of before the first gym!

 MVP (Most Valuable Pokémon)

-Similar to the ubiquitous Zubat, you can find Tentacool in every game except Black/White and its sequels.
+Similar to the ubiquitous Zubat, you can find Tentacool in almost every game.
 Unlike Zubat though, Tentacool does not neutralize any weaknesses but the trade-off is pretty great.
 Tentracruel is a great wall that has decent special attack.
 Teaching Tentacruel Surf and Ice Beam is a smart way to handle Ground types (and Giga Drain as well in some games!).
 Tentacruel also learns Toxic Spikes which really hones in that Poison mentality.